avishaan/codehatcher.github.io/_posts/2014-10-13-code-coverage-node.md

 ---
 ## Intro

 It can be difficult to get an engineering team in sync and aligned for CI, code coverage, and TDD.
-Without a leader who has experienced the pitfalls of not implementing those methodologies the benefits to a team may not be clear.
+Without a leader who has experienced the pitfalls of not implementing those methodologies, the benefits to a team may not be clear.

 ### Example Implementation

 I am going to talk about one very specific item in this article since it barely exists anywhere on the internet.
-How to run **both** your integration tests and unit tests in such a way that you can actually see the whole code coverage.
+How to run **both** your integration tests and unit tests in such a way that you can see the whole code coverage.
-I am **not** going to tell you to download another plugin, I want you to see how this will actually work.
+I am **not** going to tell you to download another plugin, I want you to see how this will work.
 I am **not** going to tell you how to install jasmine-node, nor how to make jasmine assertions, nor how to install mocha, nor convince you that you need unit tests, nor convince you that you need grunt, nor anything else.

 #### Prerequisites